Dishing up Health Equity: Community Engaged Lifestyle Medicine Focused Strategies to Build Healthy Nutrition to Underserved Communities

 This workshop is a hands-on, practical experience that will engage attendees in developing their own CELM action plan to build healthy nutrition in food insecure committees.
 Expert facilitators, with significant experience in starting programs and realizing positive community change, will be present to mentor attendees through a series of structured activities designed to generate “a-ha!” moments for beginner to experienced participants.
 The workshop will also serve as a forum for knowledge sharing and brainstorming among attendees.
 Skills taught by expert facilitators will be practical and hands-on, covering key food concepts useful to diverse/low-income communities – i.e., food prescriptions, cooking demos, budgeting healthy food – and bigger-picture “process” factors such as establishing effective partnerships, building sustainability and ownership, leading change, navigating conflict, pitching new ideas, etc.

 - Define community-engaged lifestyle medicine its importance in building health and wellness in vulnerable communities.

 - Describe the burden of lifestyle challenges differentially affecting food insecure communities.

 - Identify key stakeholders needed to build a “strategy” for healthier eating in a diverse / low-income community, and relate this to your work.

-- Engage in hands-on skill building related to key food outreach concepts, such as food prescriptions, food pharmacies, cooking demos and food bank partnerships
+- Implement key food outreach concepts, such as food prescriptions, food pharmacies, cooking demos and food bank partnerships.

 Registration will be limited to the first 70 people.